razerofficial/UnityChromaSDK/Assets/Swagger/docs/DefaultApi.md

 <a name="deleteeffect"></a>
 # **DeleteEffect**
-> EffectIdentifierResponse DeleteEffect (EffectIdentifierInput data = null)
+> EffectIdentifierResponse DeleteEffect (EffectIdentifierArrayInput data = null)